 The Group also earns rental income from operating leases of its investment properties (see Note 12).
 Rental income is recognised on a straight-line basis over the term of the lease.

-AASB 101.117 (b) Construction contracts for telecommunication solutions
+Construction contracts for telecommunication solutions

 Construction contracts for telecommunication systems specify a fixed price for the development and installation of IT and telecommunication systems.